z0u/z0u.github.io/portfolio.md

 {% youtube PW8Y5r8rGUM %}

-A visualisation developed at VPAC Innovations to demonstrate our engineering capabilities.
+A visualisation I developed at VPAC Innovations to demonstrate our engineering capabilities.
 The video shows a complex assembly (a limited-slip differential) with various physical simulations applied to it.
 A novel cross-sectional method was used for the transitions between shots.
-I modelled, animated, rendered and edited the video in Blender, in collaboration with Ariana Mugica Morales.
+I modelled, animated, rendered and edited the video in Blender, with direction from Ariana Mugica Morales.
 The video was shown at the 2014 Grand Prix in Melbourne.

 ## Social